Professional development for productivity

 "I thought I had done all that I could in terms of being productive and efficient.
 I accepted that this is what teaching was-a 24/7 stress cycle with some time off in the summer to recharge again.
 The club is teaching me that there are better, healthier ways to live as a teacher AND still be a great one."

-I’m Angela Watson, a National Board Certified Teacher with 11 years experience in the classroom and 7 years experience as an instructional coach.
+…a National Board Certified Teacher with 11 years of classroom experience and 7 years experience as an instructional coach.

 I’ve been freely sharing hundreds of articles and resources on my website The Cornerstone since 2003, but I didn’t have a comprehensive solution for teachers’ biggest problem: a lack of TIME and ENERGY.
 I’ve now spent the last three years developing and refining the club content to create a research-based system that has already saved the sanity of thousands of teachers.
 Read on to learn how the club can help you get out of survival mode and love your work even more.